-- Do their best work at all times. - Treat all members of the school community (i.e., teachers, staff, priests, parents and students) with respect.
-This includes respecting the work of others by not cheating. - Obey all school rules and regulations, including those forbidding the use of drugs, alcohol, cigarettes or disruptive behavior. - Develop personal standards of conduct that reflect Christian morals and behavior, and refrain from use of inappropriate language, verbal threats, and sexual behavior (including touching, gestures, writing and dress). - Speak in a well-modulated tone of voice. - Observe the school dress code, including standards on no-uniform days. - Help care for school property and keep the school free from damage and defacement.
+- Do their best work at all times. - Treat all members of the school community (i.e., teachers, staff, priests, parents, guardians and students) with respect.
+This includes respecting the work of others by not cheating. - Obey all school rules and regulations, including those forbidding the use of drugs, alcohol, cigarettes, disruptive behavior, and improper use of technology and social media. - Develop personal standards of conduct that reflect Christian morals and behavior, and refrain from use of inappropriate language, verbal threats, and sexual behavior (including touching, gestures, writing and dress). - Speak in a well-modulated tone of voice. - Observe the school dress code, including standards on non-uniform days. - Help care for school property and keep the school free from damage and defacement. - Report concerns to an adult, especially if they witness what they know to be a violation of school conduct policy, violent or criminal act or become aware of a potentially violent or criminal act in school or at a school function.